vanillaSlice/blog/content/post/keep-those-prs-small.md

 this PR is a doddle and you submit your approval in no time.

 But you're left with an underlying feeling of disappointment.
 Disappointed that neither you nor the author spotted this bug in the original PR.
-It was glaringly obvious (albeit surrounded by a bazillion other changes).
+It was glaringly obvious, albeit surrounded by a bazillion other changes.
 Maybe it was just a one-off.

 30 minutes later…